 Techniques and Materials of Music, theory textbook and website Website and e-Workbook Publisher's site: Cengage

 Music for Ear Training, interactive media and workbook Website Software downloads and help Publisher's site: Cengage

 "Irony, Myth, and Temporal Organization in the Early Songs of Bob Dylan" in This is the Sound of Irony: Music, Politics and the Public Sphere, ed.
 Katherine L. Turner (Ashgate, 2015).

 "Musical Gesture in the Songs of Nick Drake" in The Cambridge Companion to the Singer-Songwriter, eds.
-Justin A. Williams and Katherine A. Williams (Cambridge University Press, anticipated in 2016).
+Justin A. Williams and Katherine A. Williams (Cambridge University Press, 2016).

 List of Publications and Paper Presentations

 Course web page for Techniques of Music Since 1900 and Aural Skills IV

 Online listening and other research resources: UH Library music research media UH Library home